carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 collector-aware ("managed code") to call code that is not collector-aware ("unmanaged code").
 It is common that such calls must also be safepoints, since it is desirable to allow the collector to run during the execution of unmanaged code.
-Futhermore, it is common that coordinating the transition from managed to unmanaged code requires extra code generation at the call site to inform the collector of the transition.
+Furthermore, it is common that coordinating the transition from managed to unmanaged code requires extra code generation at the call site to inform the collector of the transition.
 In order to support these needs, a statepoint may be marked as a GC transition, and data that is necessary to